Hainan Airlines launches non-stop Dublin to Shenzhen route

 The Dublin-Shenzhen route is Hainan Airlines’ second direct route between mainland China and Ireland following the launch of the Beijing-Dublin-Edinburgh-Beijing route, as well as the airline’s third international route launched from Shenzhen this year.

-Hainan Airlines currently operates over ten international routes originating from Shenzhen, with service to and from Brisbane, Brussels, Madrid, Oakland, Osaka, Tel Aviv, Vancouver and Zurich as well as other destinations. – PA
+Hainan currently operates more than 10 international routes originating from Shenzhen, with service to and from Brisbane, Brussels, Madrid, Oakland, Osaka, Tel Aviv, Vancouver and Zurich as well as other destinations.